 There is a caravan park at the south-west corner of the pondage, which has a poorly defined

 and shallow swimming area.
 Along the western edge of the pondage there are a number of boat and

 jet ski ramps which have deeper water for easier entry to the pondage without getting your feet muddy.

-Here is a video that I took of a swim at Hazelwood Pondage on a chilly day in mid-winter.
-I was
+Here is a video that I took of a swim at Hazelwood Pondage on a chilly day in mid-winter, which

 Essential Information Before You Go: